erdebee/homey-innova-ac/README.md

 Adds support for Innova WiFi connected airco's.
 This airco is also rebranded/whitelabeled by `Thermo Comfort`.

-Atleast know to work the following models:
+Atleast know to work with the following models (since theyre all rebrands of the same device):
 - Thermocomfort 10HP / 12HP (elec)
 - Innova 10HP / 12HP (elec)
+- TC Como 2.0
+- MaxiCool
+- Cooper & Hunter CH-VC13TH

 To use this application, download these sourcefiles, install homey SDK and NPM, then: